thiagosantosleite/action-s3-cache/README.md

 - Push the binary and changes to github

-- Usually is required to update the tag or create a new tag
+- Usually is required to update the branch or create a new branch